ourique-gus/pywitch_client/README.md

 # pywitch_client
-PyWitch client to create an HTTP server that return the lastests events
+Client to start PyWitch and create an HTTP endpoints that return the lastests events